Finder makes money from featured partners, but editorial opinions are our own.

 If you're not able to make additional contributions, you can still boost your super by comparing super funds and making sure you're in a low-fee, high-performing fund.

-If you do want to make extra super contributions, there's no wrong time to do it.
+There's no wrong time to do it!
 The younger you start the more you'll benefit from compound growth in your super.
 However, when you're young you're also less likely to have huge amounts of disposable income to add to your super.

-If you are going to make a one-off lump sum contribution into your super, doing this before the end of financial year will mean you can claim a tax deduction for your super contribution.
+Yes you can.
+If you're going to make a one-off lump sum contribution into your super, doing this before the end of financial year will mean you can claim a tax deduction for your super contribution.

 How to make super contributions